 I adore Stronger leggings.
 They are so cool.
 They have such a strong, sexy vibe to them and they really know how to cut leggings to flatter a woman’s shape.
 I find them to also be very comfortable, no matter what activity you’re doing.

-Most of them fit very true to size, but I have grabbed a couple pairs that fit a tiny bit tight.
-Still, I would recommend going for your normal size in leggings.
+Most of them fit very true to size, but I have grabbed a couple pairs that fit tight.
+If you’re in between sizes, go up.
 The only downside to Stronger is when they use the white lining on the inside, so they’re definitely squat proof, but you’ll see that white lining show through a little when you’re moving a lot.
 In pilates classes it’s pretty dark, so I don’t mind, but if I was working out in a gym, I might.

 Check out Stronger leggings here.